MarkUsProject/autotest-helpers/python_helper/README.md

 ```

 ### get_doctest_dict(`function`)
-Return a tuple of two dictionaries, mapping the doctest examples of `<function>` to their expected return value.
+Return a dictionary mapping the doctest examples of `<function>` to their expected return value.

 #### Usage
 ```python